patternfly-kotlin/patternfly-kotlin/README.md

 ## Get Started

 PatternFly Fritz2 is available in Bintray.
 To use it in your Kotlin/JS project add its dependency to your `gradle.build.kts` file.
-PatternFly Fritz2 does **not** come with stylesheets, fonts or any other PatternFly assets.
-You need to add them by yourself using an `npm` dependency and a call to `kotlinext.js.require.require()`.

 ```kotlin
 repositories {